JasherIO/jasher.io/src/data/blog/2018-07-25-rlcs-season-6-announced.md

 An additional 100K to Rival Series

-The current [rules](https://www.rocketleagueesports.com/rules/) point to the league keeping the same format as last season - open qualifiers, single round-robin league play, regional championships, and world championship - in Europe, North America, and Oceania.
+The current [rules](https://www.rocketleagueesports.com/rules/) point to the league keeping the same format as last season in Europe, North America, and Oceania.

 Goal differential replaces win percentage as the first tiebreaker.